 Is there a way to help original brands as opposed to clone brands or invasive listings that saturate the Amazon marketplace?
 Yes.

 The Amazon metrics are strongly based upon customer reviews and part of any Chinese investment into a product that ships directly to Amazon comes with a plea (usually for pay) for positive reviews.
 Many of the reviews and ratings on these new products are solicited as part of the marketing push that gives the product traction.
 Just a simple five-star review and words like “I loved this disc golf set– it was perfect for my son,” looks completely genuine and innocent.
-Yet most of those reviews are created in a conscious effort to solicited reviews which are easy to write, say nothing specific about the product, and that establish the required track record in very little time.
-Amazon’s review and popularity metrics are quickly fooled by such review solicitation– after all, there are many people willing to take free products for a few, simple words and a click on 5 stars, whether that actually used the product or not.
+Yet most of those reviews are created through campaigns and they are easy to write, say nothing specific about the product, and establish the required track record in very little time.
+Amazon’s review and popularity metrics are quickly fooled by such review solicitation– after all, there are many people willing to take free products for a few, simple words and a click on 5 stars, whether they actually used the product or not.

 As consumers, we can take a moment to give honest reviews, support original innovation, and be willing to pay a few more dollars so that the companies and livelihoods that are dedicated to the growth of the sport can be rewarded.
 This article is not meant to villainize all Chinese manufacturers.
-But it is intended to demonstrate that the invasion into the growing disc golf market has begun.
+But it is intended to demonstrate that invasive practices within the growing disc golf market have begun.
 Chinese manufacturers with integrity should be rewarded with continued support by the brands and consumers that built the market in the first place.
 But Chinese companies that do not respect creative rights and use deceptive practices to grab market share should be ignored until they lose their interest in the market.
 If nobody buys their cloned products, then those manufacturers will stop trying.